 Training must be completed through the Employee Learning Center modules.

-As per the CHIPS and Science Act of 2022, covered individuals must complete research security training.
+Per the CHIPS and Science Act of 2022, covered individuals must complete research security training.
 These individuals are listed on a funding application for a research award, or someone who contributes in a substantive, meaningful way to the scientific development and/or execution of an externally funded research project (example: PI, co-PI, Investigator, Researchers, Senior/Key Personnel)

 AGENCIES | DEADLINES | DETAILS |